JamesonWelch/projects/expl.md

 # So this is what I have so far.
-Issue being the for loop:
+Issue being in the for loop:

     @app.route("/")